microsoft/nni/docs/en_US/Compressor/Overview.md

 **Pruning**

-Pruning algorithms compresses the original network by removing redundant weights, which can reduce model complexity and address the over-ﬁtting issue.
+Pruning algorithms compress the original network by removing redundant weights or channels of layers, which can reduce model complexity and address the over-ﬁtting issue.

 |Name|Brief Introduction of Algorithm|
 |---|---|